krainey1/lispinterpreter/README.md

 and can be used by cloning the repo and running the .py file.

-(this was a educational project for CSE 324 at NMT, and as such also includes the report detailing how the constructs were implmented)
+(this was a educational project for CSE 324 at NMT, and as such also includes the report detailing how the constructs were implemented)